 It is a high-level document that spots the test levels that need to be executed for the project.

 It is a complete planning document containing the object, scope, approach, resources, strategy, risks, work schedule, etc. of all test activities.
 Everything that a tester needs to do in the project is made available here.
-Typically, a test plan is drawn up by experienced testing professional.
+Typically, a test plan is drawn up by an experienced testing professional.

 It is a document that connects the requirements to the test cases for configuration testing as well as other types of testing.